garysweaver/irie/README.md

 Why do you need this if Rails controllers already make it easy to provide RESTful JSON services via generated controllers?
 Because this is just as flexible, almost as declarative, and takes less code.
 That means your controllers will be easier to read and there will be less code to maintain, but when you need an action method more customized than we can provide, that's all you'll have to write.

+The goal of the project is to reduce service controller code in an intuitive way, not to be a be-everything DSL or limit what you can do in a controller.
+Choose what features to expose, and you can still define/redefine actions etc. at will.

-restful_json is tested by travis-ci with with Rails 3.1, 3.2, and Rails 4.
+We test with travis-ci with with Rails 3.1, 3.2, and Rails 4.
 Feel free to submit issues and/or do a pull requests if you run into anything.

-Your options for JSON response (the view):
+You can use any of these for the JSON response (the view):
 * [active_model_serializers][active_model_serializers] - also provides the serialize_action class method in the controller to specify custom serializers (assuming you are using a later version of active_model_serializers that works with respond_with).
 * JBuilder - to use, set render_enabled in the restful_json config to false.
 * Just about anything else that works with render/respond_with, or that just adjust the view like JBuilder, and don't require extra work in the controller.

-Your options for authorizing parameters in incoming JSON (for POSTing create/update):
+And can use any of the following for authorizing parameters in the incoming JSON (for create/update):
 * Adam Hawkins' [permitters][permitter] which use [Strong Parameters][strong_parameters] and [Cancan][cancan].
 Permitters are an object-oriented way of defining what is permitted in the incoming JSON, and are a great compliment in the same way that ActiveModel::Serializers are.
 Cancan supports [Authlogic][authlogic], [Devise][devise], etc.
 * [Strong Parameters][strong_parameters] - lets you only have to define `(single model name)_params` and/or `create_(single model name)_params` and/or `update_(single model name)_params` which can call require, permit, etc. on params.
 * Mass assignment security in Rails 3.x (attr_accessible, etc.).

 An example app using an older version of restful_json with AngularJS is [employee-training-tracker][employee-training-tracker], featured in [Built with AngularJS][built_with_angularjs].

-The goal of restful_json is to reduce service controller code in an intuitive way, not to be a be-everything DSL.
-You can choose whether or not to use it and what features to expose at the controller-level, and you can customize controllers and re-define actions/define custom actions.

 ### Installation